EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 * Vibration effects
 * Particle effects
 * Menu's for settings, main menu, choosing levels and trading
-* Economy system with persistence gold and a merchant NPc where gold can be spent on upgrades
+* Economy system with persistence gold and a merchant NPC where gold can be spent on upgrades
 * Enemy patrolling and chasing behaviour
 * Player health and stamina bars that update dynamically
 * Soft lighting effects
 * Custom UI
 * Touch controls
+* Social Features (Login, Logout from Facebook, Send game invites via Facebook, Share the game via Facebook)

 ## 7th October, 2018